Sustainability

 The NGK Safety Cooperation Conference hosts meetings for facilities and equipment construction-related supplier members.
 These meetings are used as opportunities to share accident and disaster case studies, as well as to provide safety-related lectures.

-The FY2021 meeting was attended by around 20 people from NGK and 69 people from 53 conference member companies.
-The keynote address was on the topic of communication focused on on-site accident prevention.
+The FY2023 meeting was attended by 77 people from 52 conference member companies.
+The keynote address was on the topic of safety awareness (How test pilots think about safety).